f5devcentral/f5-agility-labs-sslviz/docs/class4/module2/lab2.rst

 .. role:: red
 .. role:: bred

-Step 2: Configure an L3 inbound SSLO deployment through Guided Configuration
+Configure an L3 inbound SSLO deployment through Guided Configuration
 ----------------------------------------------------------------------------

 In this scenario, an SSLO L3 inbound listener is configured either as a